clach04/webook_server/README.md

       * Search for recently added files/books
       * Search is case insensitive (single term) partial match support (i.e. no regex support) for path names and directories
       * Example; `book` would match a file named "mybook.txt" and a directory called "books"
-  * OPTIONAL - Ebook Conversion support (currrently via Calibre ebook convert tool)
+  * OPTIONAL - Ebook Conversion support (currently via Calibre ebook convert tool)
   * OPDS support has no dependencies outside of Python stdlib BUT will make use of addition WSGI servers if available
       * Tested clients; KOReader (Android and Kindle), AlReader (Android), AlReaderX (Android), FBReader (Android, FBReader Premium (Android)
       * does **not** support ebook metadata (including covers/thumbails)